Modeling Atomistically Assembled Diffractive Optics in Solids: Conclusion

 \section{Conclusion}

-In this paper we developed a theory to investigate collective interaction of light with 2D arrays of atoms in a dielectric medium.
-Our analytical and numerical method captures realistic broadening effects in solid-state hosts and can be applied to various ensembles of quantum centers in solid-state photonic materials.
+In this paper, we developed a theory to investigate collective interaction of light with an arbitrary arrays of atoms in a dielectric medium.
+Our analytical and numerical method captures realistic broadening effects in solid-state hosts and can be applied to various quantum systems, including a lattice of quantum centers in solid-state photonic materials.
 We also discuss how materials can be engineered in a top-down approach to harness collective behavior in atomic arrays and build quantum diffractive optical elements.